flipzoid82/KangarooBanking/README.md

 6. Edit each test case user’s profile through the web app. (i.e. add the user’s address, phone number, etc.)

 7. Run the web app via localhost:8888 for MAMP or localhost:8000 for XAMPP.

+8. Sign up as a new user.
+Please refer to TestCase Users excel spreadsheet for test case users.

+9. Log in as one of the newly created users.